thyal/Quiz-Game/README.md

 There are 6 tables in this project, users, games, userScores, categories, questions and answers.

 ## Final thoughts
 I am happy with how the prosject turned out, and I'm happy that I got to use many different technologies.
 I think the main functionality worked out good.
+I'm think the game logic is good, and the actual game is fun to play.
+I'm happy with how it how questions are shown, with timers and scores and all that.
+That is the functionality I'm most happy about.
+There's alot of things happening at once, but I feel they all contribute to making the game better.

 That beeing said, it is not a perfect solution.
-If I had more time, I would first and foremost improve the socket logic regarding disconnecting and leaving a game etc. There could be improvements here.
+If I had more time, I would first and foremost improve the socket logic regarding disconnecting and leaving a game etc. There could be improvements here, like doing so that a player can not join a new game for a set time or something like that.
+The other thing is I would make the question selection better.
+As it is now, it's just random, which means a question can come up more than once in a game.

 There are other things I thought about during the process, like beeing able to create your own questions, and stuff like that, but I did not have time to implement this.
 Also I would focus more on the design and the total impression of the application.
 The security could also be better, I think.

 I did not run into any major problems while creating this application, other than normal things when creating a project like this.
 There weren't any show-stoppers.
 I did make myself learn about topics that I didnt know about, like redux and docker, so I did use some time doing that, but I definitivly think it was worth it.
 These are things I'm going to use in the future.
 All in all I am happy with my solution, and I have learned alot in this process.